meganfister/Lab4/README.md

 Next, we constructued the moderate gain inverting op amp circuit that is pictured below.
 ![Moderate Gain Op Amp](https://github.com/meganfister/Lab4/blob/main/Lab%204%20Moderate%20Gain%20Op%20Amp.png)

-Connecting this circuit to a function generator, we set the function generator to 100mV and 2 kHz.
+Connecting this circuit to a function generator, we set the voltage to 100mV and the frequency to 2 kHz.
 ![Moderate Gain Full Setup](https://github.com/meganfister/Lab4/blob/main/Lab%204%20Moderate%20Full%20Setup.jpg)

 We also connected both $V_i$ and $V_o$ to the Oscilloscope. $V_i$ is in channel 1, $V_o$ is in channel 2.